Day Trips to Margaret River from Perth

 Allure Limousines & Luxury Tours are Perth’s best & most exclusive private charter tour company.
-We are proud to offer a very private and luxurious experience with our new Luxury Margaret River Day Tours from Perth.
+We are proud to offer our Day trip to Margaret River on a very private and luxurious experience with our new Luxury Margaret River Day Tours from Perth.

 Catering for tour groups of up to 12 people, we welcome you to choose from our stunning vehicles below.

 Based in Kardinya, just 11kms south of the Perth CBD and 5kms from the heart of Fremantle, Allure Limousines have some stunning chauffeured charter vehicles available for hire for Swan Valley Wine Tours, Pinnacles Desert Day Tours, Wildflower Tours, Margaret River Day Tours

 Margaret River Day Tour Itinerary

 Visiting the south-west region is often at the top of the list for many international tourists to Western Australia, and for a good reason too!

 The region is abundant with things to see, do, taste, smell and experience.